CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Warning::
         The interactive BSA viewer will be displayed in a new tab of your web browser window, so please check if pop-ups from SciApps are blocked by your browser and disable it if needed.

-  4. By default, the BSA viewer displays the P-value plots along the chromosome for 'All chromosomes', with a blue horizontal line indicating the 10\ :sup:`-5` significance threshold.
+  4. By default, the BSA viewer displays the segragation probability plots along the chromosome for 'All chromosomes', with a blue horizontal line indicating the 10\ :sup:`-5` significance threshold.
 As shown below, we can use the significance threshold to rule out two candidate genes in chromosome 5 and one candidate gene in chromosome 8.

      |ems_viewer2|